Nico769/un-challenge/src/main/java/io/unravel/challenge/third/README.md

 Consumed: Log 16
 ```

-Please note that the current implementation will starve low priority tasks (you can easily verify this by shifting
+Please note that the current implementation can cause starvation of low-priority tasks when the system is overwhelmed with high-priority tasks (you can easily verify this by shifting
-the Gaussian distribution center around the priority HIGH).
-To solve this, we could use a `ThreadPoolExecutor` that
+the Gaussian distribution center toward the HIGH priority value).
+To solve this, we could use a `ThreadPoolExecutor`
+that
 is backed up by the implemented `PriorityBlockingQueue`.
-In this way, dedicated threads will handle low priority
+In this way, we can tune the number of dedicated threads
-tasks too.
+handling low priority tasks.